BlinkTagInc/node-gtfs/README.md

 Add the list of agency keys you'd like to support to config.js as an array called `agencies`

-The mongodb URI is also configured in config.js
+The mongodb URI is also configured in `config.js`.
+Default database URI is:
+`mongodb://localhost:27017/gtfs`

 ###To load data